Tag Archives: RU

 Qualifications

-You are required to be enterprising and to possess good communication skills and to be a visible, involved participant in the Project’s and Department’s daily activities, in addition to being willing to engage in disciplinary and interdisciplinary collaboration across the department.
+The ideal candidate should be enterprising and possess good communication skills, be visible and involved in the department’s daily activities, in addition to being willing to engage in disciplinary and interdisciplinary collaboration across the department and within the RNA-META center.

 Assessment

-In the assessment regarding employment, attention will be given to:
+In the assessment of the candidates consideration will be given to:

 Questions